dataminer-site/dataminer-site.github.io/scripts/README.md

-# DuckDB-Web scripts
+# dataminer-Web scripts

 ## `generate_all_docs.sh`

 ### Prerequisites

-Install the NodeJS and Python dependencies in the `duckdb-web` directory:
+Install the NodeJS and Python dependencies in the `dataminer-web` directory:

 ```bash
 npm install